All Episodes

 So all of which tells me that this president's serious about keeping his word.

-And that and it's showing up in the polls.
+And it's showing up in the polls.

-And it ought to be something that the rest of the Republican Party follows because if you keep your word, you fight for the things you believe in, well then people are going to reward you with higher approval ratings and with re-election.
+And it ought to be something that the rest of the Republican Party follows because if you keep your word, you fight for the things you believe in, well, then people are going to reward you with higher approval ratings and with re-election.

-You know, then you even have the fake news CNN poll.
+Then he even have the fake news CNN poll.

-He went up eight points with men since February, went up five points with young voters since February, nine points with middle-aged voters since February, and he's up by ten points with college graduates.
+He went up five points with young voters since February, nine points with middle-aged voters since February.

 Now, what's so interesting about these polls, imagine if he didn't have Robert Mueller hanging all over his head and a corrupt media, you know, talking Russia, Russia, Russia, Russia, Russia nonstop, and the media having an apoplectic meltdown over the fact that he's not a target.

-Oh, he's gonna be a target.
+Oh, he's going to be a target.

 It's become nothing but a witch hunt.

-It's even the Washington Post has a report out today.
+Even the Washington Post has a report out today.

-Muller unlikely to indict Trump.
+Mueller unlikely to indict Trump.

-You're not gonna indict a sitting president.
+You're not going to indict a sitting president.

 It's just like everyone thinks that collusion is a crime.